 If my review sample broke after the 2‑year warranty expired, I'd probably go for a month before buying a new one.

-In other words, it isn’t perfect for me, nor essential to my collection.
-However, I’d miss the Womanizer‘s unique sensation more every day.
-My heart would grow fonder and, after enough times of thinking “gosh, I miss that toy,” I’d readily admit that it is worth $130 of happiness to me.
+In other words, it isn't perfect for me, nor essential to my collection.
+However, I'd miss the Womanizer's unique sensation more every day.
+My heart would grow fonder and, after enough times of thinking "gosh, I miss that toy," I'd readily admit that it is the luxury price tag's worth of happiness for me.

 What about more affordable alternatives?

-But maybe you don’t think it’d be worth $130 for you, and I understand.
+But maybe you don't think it'd be worth that for you, and I understand.
 It is a lot for a sex toy.
 Here are some alternatives to the Womanizer Classic to consider.